zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 - retries (or handling flakiness for example while accessing third party APIs)
 - authenticating a user before using the REST resource.

-Suppose we want to provide the above aspects timeout, retries for both our example endpoints, our code could look like this
+Suppose we want to code above-mentioned aspects for both our example endpoints, our code could look like this

 #### The polluted code violates the principle of "Separation of concerns"
 ```scala